daneshelton/East-Central-Florida-Sustainable-Development-Goals-Site/_pages/about.md

 The 17 Goals were adopted by all UN Member States in 2015, as part of the [2030 Agenda for Sustainable Development](https://sustainabledevelopment.un.org/post2015/transformingourworld).

 This website is for disseminating SDG indicator data for the East Central Florida Region.
-It is developed by the UCF Center for Global Economic and Environmental Opportunity (GEEO) in collaboration with the R2C Group.
+It is developed by the UCF Center for Global Economic and Environmental Opportunity (GEEO) in collaboration with the East Central Florida Regional Planning Council.

 If you have any feedback on this website or SDG data then please contact us at geeo@ucf.edu.
 The answers to some frequently asked questions are also available in our FAQ.